lqdev/luisquintanilla.me/_src/library/building-a-second-brain.md

   - If none: Which resource does this belong to?
   - If none: Place in archives.

+- (p.
+109/202) Intermediate Packets - Concrete individual building blocks that make up your work:
+  - Set of notes from a team meeting
+  - List of relevant research findings
+  - Brainstorm with collaborators
+  - Slide deck analyzing the market
+  - List of action items from a conference call.

+- (p.
+110/202) Kinds of Intermediate Packets:
+  - Distilled Notes - Books / articles you've read and distilled to their essence.
+  - Outtakes - Material / ideas that didn't make it into a past project but could be used in future ones.
+  - Work-in-process - Documents, graphics, agendas, plans you produced during a past project
+  - Final deliverables - Concrete pieces of work you've delivered as part of past projects.
+  - Documents created by others - knowledge assets created by people on your team, contractors or consultants, or even clients or customers, that you can reference and incorporate into your work.

+- (p.
+111/202) Benefits of Intermediate Packets:
+  - Become interruption proof because you're focusing only on one small packet at a time.
+  - Make progress in any time-span.
+No need for long uninterrupted time.
+  - Increase quality of your work by collecting feedback more often.
+  - Eventually you'll have so many intermediate packets at your disposal you can execute entire projects by just assembling previously created intermediate packets.

+- (p.
+104/202) Four retrieval methods:
+  - Search: Most useful when you more or less know what you're looking for.
+  - Browsing
+  - Tags: Labels that make it easier to see cross-disciplinaery themes and patterns beyond simple categorization.
+  - Serendipity

 ## Bookmarks

 - Page 22 - Details on what a note is.